In this in-depth travel guide, I will be covering everything you need to know about backpacking Ho Chi Minh City.

 Getting an estimate from World Nomads is simple – just click the button or image below, fill out the necessary info, and you’re on your way!

 It’s easy to find a dorm bed in a decent hostel for $10 a night or less.
 You can even find a private room for only $15-20.
 As you can see, it’s already a very budget-friendly destination.

 That being said, you can save even more money by ensuring you book a place with free breakfast and/or a kitchen.
-Lots of hostels offer free beer in the evening, and many have free activities such as pub crawls or walking tours.
+Lots of budget hostels in Vietnam offer free breakfast in the mornings, beer in the evening, and many also have free activities such as pub crawls or walking tours.

 There are plenty of people on Couchsurfing in HCMC, but not that many people can host.
 It’s worth a shot to send out a few requests, especially if you’re a single traveller.
 Even if locals can’t host you, many people here are happy to meet up and show you around town.